Students can: Minor

-We are pleased to announce the creation of a new Program in Social Policy and an associated social policy minor.
-The minor will bring an interdisciplinary focus to the many social problems facing a city such as Baltimore and the nation as a whole, and will encourage the search for policy solutions to those problems.
+The social policy minor brings an interdisciplinary focus to the many social problems facing a city such as Baltimore and the nation as a whole and encourages the search for policy solutions to those problems.

-A new course, Introduction to Social Policy and Inequality: Baltimore and Beyond (360.247), will be offered in the fall semester of 2013.
-The course, which is cross-listed in the departments of economics, political science, and sociology, is open to all undergraduates, and is also a required course for the new social policy minor.
+Introduction to Social Policy and Inequality: Baltimore and Beyond (360.247) is cross-listed in the departments of economics, political science, and sociology.
+The course is open to all undergraduates and is a required course for the social policy minor.

-In addition to the introductory course, students will be offered a range of 300-level elective courses across the three disciplines of economics, political science, and sociology.
-Students wishing to complete the minor will then apply for an intensive semester experience in either Baltimore or Washington, D.C., in the spring of their junior year.
-The intensive semester will combine small, interdisciplinary classes with an internship experience in the social policy field.
-Fifteen students will be accepted at each location, with priority given to students majoring in economics, political science, or sociology.
-Finally, all students will participate in a senior capstone seminar.
+In addition to the introductory course, students are offered a range of 300-level elective courses across the three disciplines of economics, political science, and sociology.
+Students wishing to complete the minor then apply for an intensive semester experience in either Baltimore or Washington, D.C., in the spring of their junior year.
+The intensive semester combines small, interdisciplinary classes with an internship experience in the social policy field.
+Fifteen students are accepted at each location, with priority given to students majoring in economics, political science, or sociology.
+Finally, all students participate in a senior capstone seminar.